 \section{Introduction}

 Concentrated solid solutions with multiple components, also known as high entropy alloys (HEA), have attracted a lot of attention because of their exceptional combination of yield strength and ductility \cite{Oh2019,George2019,Cantor2014,Steurer2020,Schuh2015}.
-Although the highest strength is usually achieved in multi-phase alloys, HEAs are characterized by a high yield strength even in the form of single-phase solid solutions \cite{Cantor2014}.
-Especially interesting in this respect are face-centered cubic (fcc) HEAs, where a high ductility can coexist with high strength beyond the usual trade-off \cite{Li2016}.
+Although the highest strength is usually achieved in multiphase alloys, HEAs are characterized by a high yield strength even in the form of single-phase solid solutions \cite{Cantor2014}.
+Especially interesting in this respect are face-centered-cubic (fcc) HEAs, where a high ductility can coexist with high strength beyond the usual tradeoff \cite{Li2016}.
 The high strength in these systems is mainly associated with the interaction of dislocations with solutes, which impedes the motion of dislocations, resulting in the solid solution strengthening (SSS).

 Direct modeling of dislocation motion in multi-component alloys is currently possible only within semi-empirical approaches such as classical molecular dynamics \cite{Yamakov2001,Chang2002,Olmsted2006}, which provide a qualitative picture.
-At the same time, comparable ab initio simulations of dislocations are not feasible, and one has to combine them with phenomenological models, reducing the complex problem of a dislocation interacting with alloy components to a set of parameters (e.g., effective atomic volumes, elastic moduli, the stacking fault energy, etc.) that can be obtained by first-principles calculations.
+At the same time, comparable \textit{ab initio} simulations of dislocations are not feasible, and one has to combine them with phenomenological models, reducing the complex problem of a dislocation interacting with alloy components to a set of parameters (e.g., effective atomic volumes, elastic moduli, the stacking fault energy, etc.) that can be obtained by first-principles calculations.